icenorge/mixed-repro/README.md

 ### Unable to resolve transient references

-Hypothesis: Resolving the transient dependency worked in 16.7.
+Hypothesis: Resolving the transient dependency worked in 16.7, but no longer works in 16.8

 >D:\a\mixed-repro\mixed-repro\TestProject\UnitTest1.cs(3,7): error CS0246: The type or namespace name 'TransientProjectB' could not be found (are you missing a using directive or an assembly reference?)
 [D:\a\mixed-repro\mixed-repro\TestProject\TestProject.csproj]